isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 Log in with a Google account
 ============================

 If you have an existing Google account, you can use it to log into the ISB-CGC Web App.
-If you wish to access controlled data in cloud buckets or export cohorts to BigQuery tables, this is the method you *must* use.
+If you wish to export cohorts to BigQuery tables, this is the method you *must* use.

 - Click on the **Continue with Google** button.
 - On the next screen, enter your email address which you have previously associated with a Google account.
 - Click **Next**.
 - On the next screen, enter your Google account password and click **Next**.

-If you have saved workbooks, cohorts or other data that you previously entered using this Google account, they will display on **Your Dashboard**.
+If you have saved cohorts that you previously entered using this Google account, they will display on the **Manage Saved Cohorts** page.

 If you don't have a Google account and would like one, `create a Google account <https://accounts.google.com/SignUpWithoutGmail>`_.
 You can link the Google account to an existing email or use a Gmail address.

 Log in with an email address
 ===============================

 Alternatively, you can log in with only an email.
-As noted above, if you plan to access controlled data in cloud buckets or export cohorts to BigQuery, do not use this method.
+As noted above, if you plan to export cohorts to BigQuery, do not use this method.
 First you need to create an ISB-CGC Web App account for that email.
 See the section below "Create an account with ISB-CGC using an email".
 Once you’ve created that account:

 - Enter your email and password for your ISB-CGC Web App account.
 - Click the **Sign In** button.

-If you have saved workbooks, cohorts or other data that you previously entered using this email, they will display on **Your Dashboard**.
+If you have saved cohorts that you previously entered using this email, they will display on the **Manage Saved Cohorts** page.

 .. note:: If you attempt to log in with an email that is associated with a Google account already registered with the ISB-CGC Web App, a message "Please log into this account using Google (above)." will display.